ABOUT THE BILL

 MP

 Below is a suggestion of what to send to your MP.
-Simply click the button to copy text, click 'Send Email', and then paste the text in the email body.
-If you have time feel free to edit this text, as personal details help your email to stand out.
+Simply click the button to copy text, click 'send email' then paste the text in the email body.